 Though I began writing about product design, I use the word ‘design’ in this post with a more significant meaning.
 I mean product, graphic, city, software, nation and life design!
 We must bring about a dramatic and disruptive change to the educational system.
 The system needs to be destroyed and rebuilt.
 The teachers need to unlearn everything they know and re-learn.
 Maybe we need new kinds of teachers – disrupters and builders of a new intellectual landscape.
 It’ll need resources and lots of it.
 Mangal and I talked about several captains of the software industry who have used their fortunes to build schools.
 Unfortunately, they have built conventional schools that produce workers for the assembly line.
 Some other philanthropists who complain about the lack of innovation in India have done precious little to foster innovation around them.

-Coming back to product, graphic and other tangible design forms – I have heard that China has so many more schools that teach design than India.
+Since we are a society that does not accept failure, we do not provide for an environment that encourages experimentation.
+And since our tolerance level is low, we do not encourage questioning the status quo.
+Coming back to product, graphic and other tangible design forms – I have heard that China has many more schools that teach design than India.
 It is not just the numbers that we need but a fundamental change in their nature, the method of imparting knowledge and the quality of teachers.
 This change has to happen at the level of elementary education.
-We have to change our definition of success too.
+We have to change our definition of success, too.
 I wonder how..?
-Well, I do have some thoughts on this, will write about them soon.
+I have some thoughts on this and will write about them soon.